-The Company has implemented a corporate governance structure and processes to ensure the adequate and appropriate management of overall business operations, including the management of services provided to the plc company.
-This structure is headed by the Board, which met on a monthly basis during the reporting year.
+The Company has implemented a corporate governance structure and processes to ensure the adequate and appropriate management of overall business operations, including the management of services provided to PLC.
+This structure is headed by the board of directors (the "Board"), which met on a regular basis during the reporting period.
 Details of the directors are shown on page 8.
 Day-to-day management of the Company is delegated to the Chief Executive Officer and Executive Committee, who are responsible for executing the Board-approved strategy and plans, in a controlled and effective manner.